 At the Warwick Business School, Joey has developed his knowledge and research skills under the mentorship and supervision of Professors Nigel Driffield, Guglielmo Meardi, and Geoffrey Wood.
 Currently, he is examining the effects of cross-border management practices of multinational corporations (MNCs)—specifically, the impact of foreign direct investment (FDI) and the mechanism of inward MNCs’ HR management practices and IR policies on the emerging market economy setting.

 In addition to teaching undergraduate and postgraduate classes, Joey served four years in Warwick’s student support network.
 As a sub-warden, he was responsible for various aspects of students’ wellbeing on campus.
-Given his background in intercultural communication, this role is one that came naturally to him.

 Joey has diverse hands-on international HR experience and a high degree of cross-cultural sensitivity that was enhanced while working with 125 cultural ambassadors from all corners of the world at Walt Disney World, Florida.
 Then he became immersed in the business-diplomatic milieu of New York City where he served high profile clients in recruitment, training and promotion.
 In fact, he helped train United Nations delegates, various corporate executives and employees of intelligence organizations (FBI, CIA and NYPD).